pratyaygopal/typst-resume/resume.typ

   name: "Temperature Regulation Calibrator",
   skills: "github.com/pratyaygopal/Thermocouple-Simulator",
-  [Built a proof of concept of an affordable, temperature calibrator using thermocouples and Raspberry Pi.], [Ran 100+ simulations of the ADC/DAC and recorded data to ensure minimal variance in the output voltage.], [Automated Linux-based data collection workflows using Bash scripting, improving efficiency across test runs.]
+  [Built a proof of concept of an affordable, temperature calibrator using thermocouples and Raspberry Pi.], [Ran 100+ simulations of the ADC/DAC and recorded data to ensure minimal variance in the output voltage.]
 )

 #resume_heading("Technical Skills")